-The red grape variety comes from France, The name is probably from the French word for blackbird (Merle) derived, because these birds like to snack on the very ripe berries.
+The red grape variety comes from France, The name is probably from the French word for blackbird (merle) because these birds like to snack on the very sweet berries when fully ripe.
 The name can also be an allusion to the black-blue color of the berries similar to the bird.
-There are over 60 Synonyms, which testify to the worldwide distribution.
-The most important are Alicante Noir, Bigney, Black Alicante, Blue Merlot, Bordò, Crabutet, Crabutet Noir, Hebigney, Médoc Noir, Merlau, Merlot Black, Merlot Blue, Merlot Crni, Merlot Nero, Merlot Noir, Merlot, Merlou, Picard, Pikard, Plant Médoc, Semillon Rouge, Vidal and Vitraille.
+There are over 60 Synonyms which attest to the worldwide spread.
+The most important are Alicante Noir, Bigney, Black Alicante, Blauer Merlot, Bordò, Crabutet, Crabutet Noir, Hebigney, Médoc Noir, Merlau, Merlot Black, Merlot Blau, Merlot Crni, Merlot Nero, Merlot Noir, Merlott, Merlou, Picard, Pikard, Plant Médoc, Sémillon Rouge, Vidal and Vitraille.

-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Carmenère or Menoir be confused.
-As Carmenère and Merlot vines are very similar in appearance, vines imported overseas in the vineyard were very often planted in a mixed set.
-Because of this, you kept in Chile The variety Carmenère falsely long time for one sport from Merlot.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Carmenère or Menoir be confused.
+Because Carmenère and Merlot vines are very similar on the outside, vines imported overseas were very often planted in a mixed set in the vineyard.
+For this reason you stopped in Chile the Carmenère variety incorrectly for a long time sport by Merlot.

-Already in the year 1999 Dr. med.
-Ferdinand Regner (Austria) took place DNA analysis as a Merlot parent Cabernet Franc (Father) has been identified.
-But only ten years later, in 2009, Jean-Michel Boursiquot as second parent the species Magdeleine Noire des Charentes (Mother) determined.
+In 1999 Dr. Ferdinand Regner (Austria) DNA analysis as a Merlot parent Cabernet Franc (Father) has been identified.
+But it was only ten years later in 2009 that Jean-Michel Boursiquot the second parent is the variety Magdeleine Noire des Charentes (Mother) determined.
 The sorts Abouriou.
 Cabernet Sauvignon.
 Carmenère and Cot (Malbec) have at least one parent in common with Merlot.
-The varieties Merlot Gris and Merlot Rosa discovered in Brazil in the early 1980s are colored mutations, The variety Merlot Blanc whereas Merlot x is from an intersection Folle Blanche emerged.
+The varieties Merlot Gris and Merlot Rosa discovered in Brazil at the beginning of the 1980s are colored mutations, The variety Merlot Blanc however, Merlot x is from a cross Folle Blanche emerged.

-Merlot is due to its potential and resistance to the real mildew a popular breed.
-She was a partner of the new breeds artaban.
+Merlot is due to its potential and resistance to real ones mildew a popular breed.
+It was a partner of the new varieties artaban.
 Artzebat.
 Carmine.
 Cosmo.
 Ederena.
 Erilon. fertilia.
 Incrocio Bruni 452.
 Incrocio Terzi 1.
 Laurot.
 Malverina.
 Mamaia.
 Mendeleum.
 Mendioberena.
 Merlese.
-Merlot Kanthus.
+Merlot cantus.
 Merlot Khorus.
 Negru de Yaloven. nigra.
 Plamennyi.
 Prodest.
 Rebo.
 Rigotti.
 Sennen and Voltis, She was also for Breeding base used.
-From a probably natural cross between Cabernet Franc x Merlot is the variety Caberlot emerged.
+From a presumably natural cross between Cabernet Franc x Merlot is the variety Caberlot emerged.

-A first mention under the name Crabutet Noir allegedly dates back to the 14th century.
-Under the name Merlau or Merlot she was first in 1784 in the area Libourne mentioned documentary and was one of the most important Bordeaux varieties at that time.
-In the Italian region Veneto The variety was mentioned in 1855 under the synonym Bordò.
-A first complete description was made by Victor Rendu (1809-1877) in 1857 in his work "Ampélographie Française".
+The first mention under the name Crabutet Noir is said to date back to the 14th century.
+Under the name Merlau or Merlot it was first in the area in 1784 Libourne Documentarily mentioned and was one of the most important Bordeaux varieties at that time.
+In the Italian region Veneto the variety was mentioned in 1855 under the synonym Bordò.
+The first complete description was given by Victor Rendu (1809-1877) in 1857 in his work "Ampélographie Française".

-The early to mid-seasoning vine is prone to Verrieseln, Wrong mildew and Botrytis, as well as sensitive to spring frost and drought, but very resistant to powdery mildew.
+The early to medium maturing vine is susceptible to Verrieseln, Wrong mildew and Botrytis, as well as sensitive to spring frost and drought, but very resistant to powdery mildew.
 It produces full-bodied red wines with gentle tannins and diverse fruit and herbal aromas of plum, ivy, caramel, Black cherry, raspberry and Cassis (blackcurrant).
-The variety is often used as an optimal supplement for Cabernet Sauvignon and Cabernet Franc as a fruit-inducing, tannin-mitigating factor.
+The variety is often used as an optimal supplement for Cabernet Sauvignon and Cabernet Franc as a fruit-bringing, tannin-reducing factor.

-In France, it is the most common grape variety and especially in the regions Bordeaux and Languedoc-Roussillon widespread.
+It is the most common grape variety in France and especially in the regions Bordeaux and Languedoc-Roussillon widespread.
 In the fields of Graves.
-Saint-Emilion and Pomerol it is the main ingredient of the great reds and im Médoc Partner in the Bordeaux blend, In Pomerol, the famous red wines from the two wineries are made into it Château Pétrus and Château Le Pin almost varietal pressed, the best and most expensive red wines in the world counting.
-The acreage in France totals 115,746 hectares.
+Saint-Emilion and Pomerol it is the main component of the large red wines and in Médoc Partner at Bordeaux blend, In the Pomerol, the famous red wines of the two wineries are made Château Petrus and Château Le Pin almost varietal, the best and most expensive red wines in the world counting.
+The total acreage in France is 115,746 hectares.